sapegin/washingcode-book/manuscript/book.md

 This function is still long but it’s much easier to follow because of simpler code structure.

 Now we have maximum one level of nesting inside the function and the main return value is at the very end without nesting.
-We’ve added two guard clauses to exit function early when there’s no data to process.
+We’ve added two guard clauses to exit the function early when there’s no data to process.

-I’m not really sure what the code inside the second condition does, but it looks like wrapping a single item in an array, like we did in the previous section.
+I’m not really sure what the code inside the second condition does, but it looks like it is wrapping a single item in an array, like we did in the previous section.

-_And no, I have no idea what `tmpBottle` means, and why it was needed._
+_And no, I have no idea what `tmpBottle` means, nor why it was needed._

 The next step here could be improving the `getOrderIds()` function’s API.
-Now it could return three different things: `undefined`, a single item, an array.
-We have to deal with each separately, so we have two conditions at the very beginning of the function, and we’re reassigning the `idsArrayObj` variable (see “Avoid reassigning variables” chapter below).
+Currently it can return three different things: `undefined`, a single item, or an array.
+We have to deal with each separately, so we have two conditions at the very beginning of the function, and we’re reassigning the `idsArrayObj` variable (see [Avoid reassigning variables](#avoid-reassigning-variables) below).

 By making the `getOrderIds()` function always return an array, and making sure that the code inside `// 70 lines of code` works with an empty array, we could remove both conditions: